 Preparation for cleaning battery acid from other surfaces

-How to clean battery acid step by step?
+How to clean battery acid step by step

 How to clean the battery terminals?

-The most common problem that drivers quite often face isEverything you need to do this is a toothbrush and some baking soda.
+The most common question that drivers ask isAll you need to do this is a toothbrush and some baking soda.

-Now put some soda in water.
+Now put some baking soda in water.
 You may use as much soda and water as you wish.
-As for me, I usually use a tablespoon (about 30g.) of soda and a glass of water.
-This will be pretty enough to clean car battery terminals.
+As for me, I usually use a tablespoon (about 30g.) of soda in a glass of water.
+This will be enough to clean the car battery terminals.

 The causes of corrosion